MirkMart/Lab_CompGeno/2024/00_Bash/README.md

 mv foldername pathwheretomove #move folder rm –r foldername #remove folder
 ```
-> tip: be VERY careful with rm, once you removed something there is no way to undo it; remember bash is case sensitive, the file, folder or scritp "Data" is different from "data".
+> tip: be VERY careful with `rm`, once you removed something there is no way to undo it; remember bash is case sensitive, the file, folder or scritp "Data" is different from "data".
 ---
 ## Download and transfer data

-wget can handle HTTP and FTP links
+`wget` can handle HTTP and FTP links
 ```
 wget https://github.com/jacopoM28/CompOmics_2022/archive/refs/heads/main.zip
 ```